 When A&M was an all-male military college in 1907, students often invited guests from Texas Women’s University to take the train to College Station and attend Aggie football games.
 Then as now, only a certain number of guest tickets were available, and these would be handed out based on seniority, so freshmen were rarely able to bring guests to the games.

-According to legend, the Aggies were being out-scored so badly during one football game that the ladies were threatening to leave the game due to boredom.
-To prevent this, the upperclassmen ordered the freshmen, or “fish,” to find a way to entertain their bored guests.
+According to legend, the Aggies were being out-scored so badly during one football game that the TWU students were threatening to leave the game due to boredom.
+To prevent this, the upperclassmen ordered the freshmen, or “fish,” to find a way to entertain their guests.
 The freshmen raided a janitor’s closet and changed into the white coveralls they found there and began leading the crowd in yells from the track area in front of the stands.
-The freshmen got so much attention from the ladies that it was decided that only upperclassmen would be allowed to participate in this entertainment in the future.
+The freshmen got so much attention from the students of TWU that it was decided that only upperclassmen would be allowed to participate in this entertainment in the future.

 Today, the Texas Aggie Yell Leaders have evolved into a team of five upperclassmen, three seniors and two juniors.
-Student body elections to choose the Aggie Yell Leaders are held annually, and it is not uncommon for more than twice as many students to vote for yell leader candidates than to vote in the Student Body President elections.
+Student body elections to choose the Aggie Yell Leaders are held annually, and it is not uncommon for more students to vote for yell leader candidates than to vote in the Student Body President elections.

 The Yell Leaders attend all home and away football games, all home basketball games, all home volleyball games, all home soccer matches, and post-season football, basketball, and volleyball.
 They can always be found on the sidelines of the playing field in front of the student section.
 Additionally, the Yell Leaders can be seen annually at the Texas A&M Coach’s Nights, all new student conferences, all Fish Camp sessions, and numerous campus events hosted by student organizations and university departments.